hostjane/hostjane.github.io/_pages/licensing.md

 # How licensing works

-Licenses are legal agreements that tell you what you can and can't do with the Final Work that a Seller creates for you on HostJane - and who legally owns that work.
+<span class="yellow">Licenses are legal agreements that tell you what you can and can't do with the Final Work that a Seller creates for you on HostJane - and who legally owns that work.</span>

 Licenses do not apply to online lessons.